When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Experimental Evaluation

 \textbf{Adversarial Attacks: Local and Global.} We deploy four local and global poisoning attacks, with perturbation rates, i.e., the ratio of changed edges, from 0\% to 10\%, to evaluate the robustness of WGTL.
 We consider a fixed GCN without weight re-training as the surrogate for all attacks.
 As a local attack, we deploy nettack~\citep{nettack}. \textit{Due to the stability of WGTL and topological regularizer, we expect to be robust to such local attacks.} As global (non-targeted) poisoning attacks, we deploy mettack~\citep{mettack}, and two topological attacks, namely PGD~\citep{pgdattack} and Meta-PGD~\citep{metapgd}.
 Mettack treats the graph as a hyperparameter and greedily selects perturbations based on meta-gradient for node pairs until the budget is exhausted.
 We keep all the default parameter settings (e.g., $\lambda=0$) following the original implementation~\citep{mettack}.
-For Cora-ML, Citeseer and Polblogs, we apply the most effective Meta-Self variant, while for Pubmed, we apply the approximate variant (A-Meta-Self) to save memory and time~\citep{prognn}. \textit{Though global attacks are expected to be more challenging while using topological features, we demonstrate that WGTL still yields significant robustness.} Further details on attack implementations and attackers' budgets are in Appendix~\ref{app:attacks}.
+For Cora-ML, Citeseer and Polblogs, we apply the most effective Meta-Self variant, while for Pubmed, we apply the approximate variant (A-Meta-Self) to save memory and time~\citep{prognn}.
+PGD attack~\citep{pgdattack} adapts the well-known Projected Gradient Descent-based attack in adversarial ML to graphs.
+Recently, Meta-PGD is proposed~\citep{metapgd} by applying PGD on the meta-gradients.
+It combines the effectiveness of mettack and PGD, and is shown to be the most effective topological attack at present. \textit{Though global attacks are expected to be more challenging while using topological features, we demonstrate that WGTL still yields significant robustness.} Further details on attack implementations and attackers' budgets are in Appendix~\ref{app:attacks}.
 The results for PGD and Meta-PGD attacks are in Appendix~\ref{app:moreresults}.